sstorysmith/bamazon/readme.md

 Overview​
 This is an Amazon-like storefront.
-The app will take in orders from customers and deplete stock from the store's inventory.
+The app will take in orders from customers and deplete stock from the store's inventory. this is a Command Line Interface (CLI) app.
                  ​
 ​
  A MySQL Database called `bamazon`.